tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 Still I tried, even keeping a camera on hand at all times, so that I can capture it.
 Just to say that I wasn't going crazy.
 I was so consumed at this point that I even kept certain tabs open on my browser, black ones, just so I could look behind me.
 Because I knew that if I had on my webcam, she wouldn't appear.

 It was on one of those nights when I was hunched over my computer screen, when I was switching between articles and black screens, when I finally saw her reflection.
-I could feel my heart beating in my chest as slowly reached for my camera.
+I could feel my heart beating in my chest as I switched back and forth, her image blinking in and out, as I slowly reached for my camera.

 I whirled around quickly and snapped a photo of her standing outside my window.